Pega88/chainlink-gcp/README.md

 You will also need to install [Terraform](https://www.terraform.io/).
 This setup has been tested with version `0.12`.

 ## Installation
-To enable Terraform to manage resources on Google Cloud Platform, it needs a projects and a Service Account with access to that project to authenticate with.
-Following steps guide you to create a project in Google Cloud Platform, create a Service Account and grant it the required role to deploy the resources we need.

-If you are familiar with Google Cloud Platform or have an existing projects, feel free to skip related steps.

-**SECURITY REMARK:** We will be downloading the private key of a Service Account.
-Please ensure safekeeping of this Service Account, as it grants whoever has access to it, access to your node.
-However, if you lose it without compromising it (e.g. hard disk crash), you can generate a new key as long as you have access to the Google Account that you initialized the Google Cloud SDK with (probably your personal Gmail account).
-For more information on Service Accounts and best practices, visit [Google's documentation](https://cloud.google.com/iam/docs/understanding-service-accounts).

 While all steps have been tested on Mac OS X Catalina, they should be portable to any other OS capable of running Terraform and the Google Cloud SDK.
-All steps should be followed in sequence and executed in the same shell, as specific variables are used across multiple steps.

 ### 1. Getting the code
 We'll need the files in this repo, so go ahead and clone it to your local machine.
 If you're unfamiliar with git, download a ZIP of this repo and extract it.